developer-zebra/developer-zebra-site/src/mx/4-2/security/accessmgr/index.md

 * Turn Whitelisting on or off
 * Manage the "white" list of applications that a device user can install and that can be launched
-* Turn verification of application signatures on or off
 * Control which applications are allowed to submit XML
 * Select whether the device user can use Full or Reduced Settings
 * Set Application Verification Mode to Verify All App Signature